 However, if you have either a Flexible Spending Account (FSA) or Health Savings Account (HSA), you can designate a portion of the funds to be applied to the dental implant procedure.

-At Fossum Dental Group, we know how tough life can be without a full set of teeth, which is why we approach the dental implant process with the utmost care and attention.
-Contact our Temple office today to schedule a visit so you can learn more about the process and move forward with reinvigorating your life!
+At Richard Fossum, DDS, we know how tough life can be without a full set of teeth, which is why we approach the dental implant process with the utmost care and attention.
+Contact our Temple dental office today to schedule a visit so you can learn more about the process and move forward with reinvigorating your life!

 Dental implants are growing in popularity, with the American Academy of Implant Dentistry estimating that some 500,000 United States patients get them each year.
 As implants become increasingly common, more patients are asking questions about implant dentistry – and we have put together an implant FAQ to help.
 Keep reading for the answers to your most burning dental implant questions!

 Most dental implant posts are titanium, a sturdy material that the body accepts without issue.
 Titanium also encourages the bone tissue to grow for a sturdy foundation for the replacement teeth.
 Patients who are allergic or sensitive to metal may require posts made from ceramic or zirconia.

 How long does it take to get dental implants?

 In total, dental implant procedures usually take place over the course of four to eight months.
 The total length of yours will depend on your specific case and whether or not you need to have a bone graft procedure performed before implantation can occur.
 In some cases, receiving your new teeth on the same day may be possible with All-on-4 dental implants.